AmpersandTarski/documentation/ampersands-own-language/patterns.md

 A model can have as many patterns as you want.
 It has no effect on how the code is processed.

-The interface definition must be outside a pattern
+The service definition must be outside a pattern

 A pattern contains rules in an arbitrary order.
 The context in which these rules are valid must contain the definition for each of the relations that are used in those rules.